Minnesota Golden Gophers women's ice hockey: Team history

 Minnesota put its first women's team on the ice in 1997–98.
 Nadine Muzerall, a Canadian who graduated from Kimball Union Academy in Meriden, New Hampshire, was among its initial recruits.

 During the 2004–05 season, Krissy Wendell set an NCAA record (since tied) for most shorthanded goals in one season with 7.
 After graduating from Minnesota, she had the career record for most shorthanded goals in a career with 16.
-Ironically, both marks were tied by Meghan Agosta.
+Both marks have since been tied by Meghan Agosta.

 In 2009–10, Noora Räty was just the second freshman to be a finalist for the Patty Kazmaier Memorial Award.
 Räty led the NCAA in several goaltending categories.
 She led the NCAA in goals-against average (1.24), save percentage (.951) and shutouts (7), while ranking third in winning percentage (.792).
 Her won loss record for the year was 17–3–4.
 In addition, Räty was the WCHA goaltending champion and earned numerous honours including All-WCHA First Team and All-WCHA Rookie Team.
 During the season, she was named the WCHA Defensive Player of the Week four times and WCHA Rookie of the Week on two occasions.
 She set a school record for most assists in one season by a goaltender (3).
 Räty played on national championship teams in 2011–12 and 2012–13.
 The 2012–13 team finished 41–0–0, and the team won the last 49 games of Räty's career.
 Räty finished with both the career and single-season record for shutouts.

 Minnesota Duluth rivalry

-Minnesota-Duluth, had been a traditional rival to the Gophers in men's hockey.
+Minnesota Duluth, had been a traditional rival to the Gophers in men's hockey.
 In 1998, Minnesota Duluth announced that it was going to assemble a women's team for the 1999–2000 season.
 Duluth gave a three-year, $210,000 contract to Shannon Miller, who coached Canada to the 1998 Olympic final in Nagano.
 Miller recruited players from Canada, Finland and Sweden, including four Olympians.
 The rivalry was fuelled when Miller took two players from Minnesota: star forward Jenny Schmidgall, whose 93 points led the nation, and defenseman Brittny Ralph, who would serve as the Bulldogs' captain.
 In the 1999–2000 season, Duluth would lose just once to the Gophers in their first five meetings, which included a 2–0 Bulldogs victory in the final of the Western Collegiate Hockey Association tournament.